d3lb3/security-code-review/README.md

 - [graudit](https://github.com/wireghoul/graudit) : find very specific vulnerabilities based on regular expressions, a lot of false negatives but can be extended with your own regexs.
 - [crass](https://github.com/floyd-fuh/crass) : source code grep-er with a set of selected high-potential strings that may result in (security) problems.
 - [DumpsterDiver](https://github.com/securing/DumpsterDiver) : search secrets based on entropy.
-- [Code-Crawler](https://github.com/vmnguyen/Code-Crawler) : automatic tool using for crawling code to find low-hang fruit.
+- [Code-Crawler](https://github.com/vmnguyen/Code-Crawler) : automatic tool used for crawling code to find low-hanging fruits.

 ### Frameworks